artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 **SOLUTION:**
-In general, we do not include solutions for the exercises in this repository; however, in this exercise, we exceptionally show next partial solutions for items b, d and e as an example.
+We next exceptionally show partial solutions for items b, d and e as an example.
 In case you want to obtain the remaining solutions, please contact ```dani02@ucm.es```.

 *a.
 Identify the hazards that occur and explain how this processor handles them.*